fkinos/ffkkinos.com/content/notes/linear_algebra_lisp.md

 The dot product of two vectors is calculated by multiplying the nth item in list a with the nth item in list b and returning the sum of those products.

-We just did something very similar to this on the last function using _mapcar_, we just need a way to sum all items in the resulting list, and there's exactly what _apply_ would give us.
+We just did something very similar to this on the last function using _mapcar_, we just need a way to sum all items in the resulting list, and there's exactly what _apply_ does.
 ```
 (defun vec-dot (a b)
   (apply #'+